-Challenge number Detail of challenge 1 Some disadvantaged pupils have lower attainment in reading than their non- disadvantaged peers.
+Challenge number Detail of challenge 1 Some disadvantaged pupils have lower attainment in reading than their non-disadvantaged peers.
 This often stems from poorer phonetic knowledge and lack of fluency / speed.
 2 Some disadvantaged children have lower attainment in writing than non-disadvantaged.
 In particular spelling of common words, fluency in handwriting and a more limited vocabulary.
 Monitoring shows that this is likely to be accompanied with lower attainment in reading often due to lack of engagement with reading at home.
 3 Some disadvantaged children have lower attainment in mathematics that non- disadvantaged.
 Monitoring shows that this stems from lack of early fluency in the basics of mathematics.
 4 Children face a range of challenges both socially and emotionally and this impacts negatively on their ability to learn, their attainment and progress.
 School closures have most significantly impacted disadvantaged children There has been an increase in the numbers of families expressing concerns about anxiety themselves and in their children which has affected behaviour, routines and in turn attainment (and attendance).
 5 Disadvantaged children in Dinnington may not receive the life experiences of non-disadvantaged pupils.
 Access to extra-curricular activities are extremely limited in the village and families may need additional support to take advantage of the school curriculum offer.
 6 Dinnington is in the lowest centile on the idaci index for health.
 Disadvantaged pupils are more at risk of a limited / poorer diet which may negatively impact on their concentration and behaviour and capacity to retain information.
 Additional food may be required during the school day.
-7 Parental engagement has decreased.
-There have been reduced opportunities to work with parents in supporting with basic skills in reading, writing and maths.
-Support from teaching staff through workshops, phone calls home and online learning can all support this engagement to improve outcomes.
+7 There can be a range of challenging home factors that affect our disadvantaged children.
+Some parents are reluctant to engage with school (possibly due to previously poor experiences with education themselves) and/ or support their children with learning.
 8 Rates of lateness, attendance and persistent absenteeism amongst PP children are too high and can significantly impact on attainment.
 Attendance officer working with families has proven to have a significant positive impact on attainment in order to improve outcomes.